Column of Leo: Forum of Leo

 The Forum of Leo was the last forum to be built in a Roman capital city.
 Its exact location is uncertain.
 According to a 15th-century Latin translation of a work by Manuel Chrysoloras, it stood "on the hill of Byzantium, to the right of the temple of Peace" (super Byzantiorum tumulo ad dexteram templi Pacis).
 The templum Pacis was the church of Hagia Irene, and the "hill of Byzantium" the acropolis of the pre-Constantinian Roman city of Byzantium.
 Here, according to John Malalas, were ancient temples dedicated to Helios, Artemis, and Aphrodite and later used for other purposes.
 Subsequently, the area was the site of the Topkapı Palace.
 The Chronicon Paschale states that the temple of Aphrodite was opposite the theatre.
 According to Dark and Harris, this means the Second Courtyard of the Topkapı complex is likely the site of the Forum of Leo.
-Archaeological excavations there have revealed the remains of an asiled basilica with a narthex and a polygonal apse.
+Archaeological excavations there have revealed the remains of an aisled basilica with a narthex and a polygonal apse.
 There may also have been an atrium.
 The basilica was a church and may have been built in 471 as an original part of the forum.
 It may have been the same church of Saints Peter and Paul that a hundred years later the augustus Justin II had (re)built in 571.